Alan Arkin, Morgan Freeman and Michael Caine in Going in Style (Photo: Warner)

 As before, the plot concerns three elderly men (Morgan Freeman, Michael Caine and Alan Arkin) who decide to rob a bank in order to improve their collective lot in life.
 The social outrage has understandably been amplified in this new version — the ’79 crew just wanted to live a little, while the ’17 outfit is hoping to avoid eviction that’s the direct result of job outsourcing and banks too big to fail.
 Yet the trade-off is that the delicate balance between humor and pathos that informed the original has been replaced with broader gags and more blatantly manufactured sentiment.

-Still, there are worse ways to spend time than in the company of three consummate pros known for being all style and all substance.
+Still, there are worse ways (but, admittedly, also better ways) to spend time than in the company of three consummate pros known for being all style and all substance.